‘It’s scary’: Criminals use vehicles to smash into Seattle garages to steal valuables, neighbors say

 KIRO 7 News reached out to the Seattle Police Department to get more details about the incident, including a possible suspect.
 We’re still waiting for information.

-A man, who lives inside the complex, told KIRO 7 the homeowners make up the condo’s board, and it plans to fix the garage, but details around the timing were not shared.
+A man, who lives inside the complex, told KIRO News the homeowners make up the condo’s board, and it plans to fix the garage, but details around the timing were not shared.

 ©2024 Cox Media Group